jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (j) behaves in an offensive, threatening, insolent, insulting, disorderly, or indecent manner while under the supervision of a probation officer under section 65.
 (2) A person commits an offence, and is liable on summary conviction to a fine not exceeding $500, who, without lawful justification or excuse, loiters about any community work centre or any place where persons sentenced to community work are placed, and refuses or neglects to depart after being warned by a constable or by a probation officer.

-**Review of community-based sentences**
+**Review of community-based sentences and cancellation of sentences of reparation**

 ### 72 Jurisdiction and procedure
-(1) Every application under section 54, 54K, 68, or 69I must be made—
+(1) Every application under section 38A, 54, 54K, 68, or 69I must be made—
   (a) to the High Court, if the sentence was passed—
     (ia) by the Supreme Court on appeal against a sentence imposed by the High Court, or imposed by the Court of Appeal on appeal from the High Court; or
     (i) by the Court of Appeal on appeal from the High Court; or